-But teaching a child to clean up doesn’t have to be complicated and time consuming.
+Luckily, teaching a child to clean their bedroom doesn’t have to be complicated and time consuming.

 STEPS TO TEACHING A CHILD TO CLEAN THEIR BEDROOM